 You know about him already.
 No words needed outside of a warning that he'll cost ya.

 Widely recognised as one of Germany's most promising youngsters.
 Katterbach has just about every facet to his game you could wish for in a full-back and would be a brilliant buy.

 Real Betis (on loan from Barcelona)

 Loaned out twice in the previous two seasons. but Barcelona definitely see a future for him at the club.
-Might take some persuading to see them part with the 20-year-old but worth asking the question.
+Might take some persuading to see them part with him but worth asking the question.

 Wolves (on loan from Angers)